waynepallen/core/doc/development-guides/contributing.md

 ### Prerequisites

-  * Currently, `berks` runs as `root`.
-Files created by Berkshelf will be owned by `root`.
-There is no forseen harm in this.
   * We encourage you to clone from the OpenCrowbar github organization and submit pull requests.
   * All cookbooks are to be "vendorized."
 That is, they're prefixed with an organization name, i.e. your identifier.
     * It does not preclude you from using application/library cookbook strategies, because it has no effect on resource scoping within a chef-client run.